-Despite the machine gun, barbed wire and trenches (or thick bushes in the Levant), cavalry proved to be remarkably effective during the conflict where mobile fighting could take place.
+Despite the machine gun, barbed wire, and trenches (or thick bushes in the Levant), cavalry proved to be remarkably effective during the conflict where mobile fighting could take place.
 Cavalry saw considerable action at Mons, and Russian cavalry penetrated deep into Germany during the early phases of the war.
-Cavalry were still occasionally used in their traditional role as shock troops even later in the war.
+Cavalry was still occasionally used in their traditional role as shock troops even later in the war.

 As well as acting as beasts of burden or participants in the fighting, animals also played a vital role in communication.
 Trained dogs were used to carry messages from the front lines, especially by the German forces, and both sides made particularly heavy use of pigeons.
 Trained birds, which could fly at 40kph or faster, relayed messages back from the front lines to headquarters, often more reliably or securely than telecommunications or radio.

-Naval ships, submarines and military aeroplanes routinely carried several pigeons to deploy in case of sinking or a crash landing.
-Mobile homing pigeon units acted as communication hubs, and in Britain pigeon fanciers assisted in breeding and training for the war effort.
+Naval ships, submarines, and military airplanes routinely carried several pigeons to deploy in case of sinking or a crash landing.
+Mobile homing pigeon units acted as communication hubs, and in Britain, pigeon fanciers assisted in breeding and training for the war effort.
 The French deployed some 72 pigeon lofts.

 Pigeons also captured the popular imagination, with one American bird, ‘Cher Ami’, awarded a French medal for her service within the American sector near the town of Verdun.
 On her last mission she successfully carried her message, despite being shot through the chest, and purportedly saved the lives of 194 American soldiers with her news.

 Animals also served important psychological functions during the war.
 The military had long had a close association with animals, either as symbols of courage (such as lions) or through the image of the warrior and his horse.